boldandbrad/py-elo-db/README.md

 ```

 ## Examples

-### Adding Match Data
-The quickest way to get going with py-elo-db is to add a match.
-There's never a need to add new players/teams manually because py-elo-db will automatically store them for you if they don't already exist when you add a match.
-A mach can be added with `-m` or `--match`:
+The quickest way to get going with py-elo-db is to add the outcome of a match.
+There is never a need to manually add new players/teams because py-elo-db will automatically store them for you if they don't already exist when you add a match.
+A match can be added with `-m` or `--match`:
 ```bash
 python3 main.py -m "Bulldogs 4 3 Grizzlies"
 ```
-This will create and store new entries for Bulldogs and Grizzlies in the Player table, as well as a new record in the Match table with the score.
+This will create and store new entries for Bulldogs and Grizzlies in the Player table, as well as a new record in the Match table with the score and other relevant data.

 Optionally, you can add `OT` to denote the game went to overtime:
 ```bash